JUB-Yoush/home/src/routes/blog/ft-w24.md

 I am clean.

 ## [Rustlings](https://github.com/rust-lang/rustlings)
 Rust is cool.
-It's the power of a low-level language with the ergonomics of a high level language.if you've heard anything about rust it's that it's "safe".
-That means you don't (directly) manage memory, rust's compiler forces you to write your code in a way that ensures no null pointer errors can occur.
-You're coding wtih gaurd-rails on essentially, and it comes with a steep learning curve, and some practices that might feel odd compared to other languages.
+It's the power of a low-level language with the ergonomics of a high level language.
+If you've heard anything about Rust it's that it's "safe".
+That means you don't (directly) manage memory, Rust's compiler forces you to write your code in a way that ensures no memory mis-management occurs.
+You're coding wtih gaurd-rails on essentially, and it comes with a steep learning curve because of that.

-Rustlings is a set of interactive rust snippets that you write and/or fix.
-The tool then checks for completion and lets you continue.
-I found it to be a great way to learn while doing.
+Rustlings is a Rust tutorial that teaches you through Rust snippets that you write and/or fix.
+The live tool then automatically tests it against test cases.
+I found it to be a great way to learn while doing, as someone who really dislikes tutorials these days.

-Haven't written that much rust, mostly because I haven't really come up with anything good to do in it yet.
-Bevy is a thing that I'll probably check out, and Emulation is still somthing I'd like to try my hand at, but for those of you who want to check out rust, use the rust book (and rustlings!!)
+Haven't written that much Rust, mostly because I haven't really come up with anything good to do in it yet.
+Bevy is a thing that I'll probably check out, and Emulation is still somthing I'd like to try my hand at, but if you too are interested in checking out Rust, use the Rust book (and rustlings)!!

 ## [Shin Godzilla](https://mynameismitchell.wordpress.com/2019/06/06/shin-godzilla-the-fukushima-allegory-2017/)